 What Is HIV?

 HIV, or human immunodeficiency virus, is the virus that causes AIDS (acquired immune deficiency syndrome).
-HIV weakens a person's immune system, reducing his or her ability to fight infections and cancers.
+HIV weakens a person's immune system, reducing their ability to fight infections and cancers.
 A person can get HIV by coming into contact with an infected person's body fluids (blood, semen, vaginal fluids, breast milk), and HIV can be spread through:

 - Vaginal, oral, or anal sex